wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

     *   (b) return it within 2 hours.

-    (3) A licensee or certificate holder or person who employs or engages any crowd controller employee commits an offence and is liable on summary conviction to a fine not exceeding $2,000 if the licensee or certificate holder or person fails without reasonable excuse to comply with subsection (1).
+    (3) A licensee or certificate holder or person who employs or engages any crowd controller employee commits an offence and is liable on conviction to a fine not exceeding $2,000 if the licensee or certificate holder or person fails without reasonable excuse to comply with subsection (1).

+    Section 70(3): amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 71 Updating certificate information